VeronicaLourens/portfolio-1/README.md

     * To improve the performance score

-      Compressed and converted all of images to jpg format and replaced all images on three pages.
-I also created a new media css file and placed the media query css code to a separate media css file.
-Deleted  empty spaces both on html and css file.
+      * Compressed and converted all of images to jpg format and replaced all images on three pages.
+      * Created a new media css file and placed the media query css code to a separate media css file.
+      * Deleted empty spaces both on html and css file.

   * Accessibility Score